AlbertDev33/rust-crud/README.md

 # rust-crud
-## CRUD created Rust with actix server e diesel
+## CRUD created Rust with actix server and diesel

 - To run this project, clone this repository with "git clone ub.com:AlbertDev33/rust-crud.git";
 - Ensure that the cargo package manager is istalled;